 After successfully completing your studies or after dropping out of your studies, you must de-register.
 De-registration on your own application is possible at any time.
 It usually takes effect at the end of a semester.
 Upon express request, de-registration is also possible on a specific date, but not retrospectively.

-• The application is made directly through the E-campus via the menu service - Requests.
+- The application is made directly through the E-campus via the menu Service + events - Requests.
 If you no longer have access to the E-Campus, please contact the InfoCenter.

 A certificate for determining downtime in the pension insurance system and a certificate of study time (certificate of de-registration) will be made available to you on the E-Campus as a PDF.
 You still have access to your account for a maximum of 90 days after de-registration.